Last Updated on January 6, 2021

-We don’t have to worry about diversification or coolers of product that didn’t move because restaurants went under or weather kept the public from shopping, but it’s the same general concept.
+We don’t have to worry about diversification or coolers of products that didn’t move because restaurants went under or weather kept the public from shopping, but it’s the same general concept.

-One thing almost all market growers do, from tiny backyard operations to folks cultivating in excess of 2-5 acres, is invest in row covers.
+One thing almost all market growers do, from tiny backyard operations to folks cultivating in excess of 2-5 acres, is investing in row covers.